postmanlabs/labs-docs/src/pages/docs/collaborating-in-postman/roles-and-permissions.md

 | Manage workspace roles | &#x2714; | | |
 | Manage workspace visibility | &#x2714;&ast; | | |

 &ast; On Professional and Enterprise plans, workspace admins must request to change a workspace's visibility to public.
-This request will go to the [Community Manager](/docs/collaborating-in-postman/roles-and-permissions/#team-roles).
+This request will go to the [Community Manager](#team-roles).
 On Basic and Free plans, or if a team has no Community Manager assigned, workspace admins can control visibility.

 ## Element-based roles

-Editors of Postman collections, APIs, mock servers, and monitors can modify the editor and viewer roles on the element.
+At the element level, you can assign roles to team members that determine their level of access to Postman [collections](#collection-roles), [APIs](#api-roles), [mock servers](#mock-server-roles), and [monitors](#monitor-roles).

 ### Collection roles